• Skip to primary navigation

 Storage

-Keep potato salad in a covered container in the refrigerator.
+Keep potato salad in an airtight container in the refrigerator.

 It will keep for 3 or 4 days.